smileslaughs/navbar-scrollup/README.md

 navbar-scrollup
 ===============
 This is a CoffeeScript implementation of [Hide Header on Scroll Down, Show on Scroll Up](https://medium.com/design-startups/67bbaae9a78c).
+It depends on jQuery.

 It expects (Bootstrap 3) HTML like this:
 ```